alexpenson/data.table.examples/README.md

 alloc.col
 ```

+## foverlaps

+`?foverlaps`

+Usually, x is a very large data.table with small interval ranges, and y is much smaller keyed data.table with relatively larger interval spans

+Very briefly, foverlaps() collapses the two-column interval in y to one-column of unique values to generate a lookup table, and then performs the join depending on the type of overlap, using the already available binary search feature of data.table.

 | function | speed | usability |
 | ---- | --- | --- |
 | fread / fwrite |  |  |